Link copied to your clipboard

 A rate-and-term refinance allows you to switch up your interest rate and/or your loan term length, which can help you save money and free up cash flow.
 A cash-out refinance allows you to tap into your home equity to borrow money, possibly earning better terms on your mortgage too.
 During low-interest-rate environments, it may be even easier to achieve these two goals.

 Most lenders require a good FICO score to refinance your loan, making it difficult for many homeowners to refinance with bad credit.
-There are ways you can work around this barrier, however — we’ll cover your refinance options in this article.
+There are ways you can work around this barrier, however — we’ll cover your options for a low credit refinance in this article.

 9 ways to refinance a mortgage with bad credit